XGRIDS Pro Guide™ / Module 9: LCC Studio

 LCCCompatibility with older LCC tools and workflowsLegacy proprietary format, 70 to 90% smaller than PLY.
 Integrates with the XGRIDS Unity and Unreal toolkits.
 Convert to LCC2 for current work.

 PLYThird-party 3DGS viewers, broadest open-source compatibilityUniversal point format, 5 to 10 times larger than LCC.
 Export at selectable precision.
-Works with UE and Unity 3DGS plugins.
+Works with the Unreal and Unity 3DGS plugins.

-USDNVIDIA Omniverse with ray-traced renderingRecommended for Omniverse.
-3DGRUT toolchain, Omniverse Kit 110.0+ and Isaac Sim 5.0+.
+USDNVIDIA Omniverse and Isaac Sim, with ray-traced renderingThe route into simulation and synthetic-data workflows.
+3DGRUT toolchain, Omniverse Kit 110.0 or higher, Isaac Sim 5.0 or higher.
 Does not render in Blender, Maya, Houdini, or Cinema 4D.

 Mesh (OBJ / PLY)Polygon mesh for DCC software and game enginesTriangulated mesh derived from the Gaussian model.
 Geometry only, no texture.
 Exports alongside LCC.

-LCC2 is now the editable format.
-In the current release, LCC2 is what the Model Editor works in.
-Opening a legacy LCC or a PLY file upgrades it to LCC2 automatically on import.
+LCC2 is the editable format.
+The Model Editor works in LCC2, and opening a legacy LCC or a PLY file upgrades it automatically on import.
 If you plan to edit, crop, or color grade after reconstruction, deliver and archive in LCC2.
 See 9.10 Model Editor Tools.

 Export Procedures